New Hampshire is another New England state that offers spectacular

 Conway Scenic Railroad

-The Conway Scenic Railroad, based in North Conway, New Hampshire is one of the more popular tourist trains in the country which features first-class dining services on some of their trains as you enjoy your journey through beautiful New England in the Mt.
+The Conway Scenic Railroad, based in North Conway, New Hampshire is one of the more popular train rides in the country which features first-class dining services on some of their trains as you enjoy your journey through beautiful New England in the Mt.
 Washington Valley.
 They also offer standard excursion trains as well as numerous seasonal trains and special events throughout the year such as "A Day Out With Thomas" the tank engine.

 Gorham Rail Station Museum